 Contigs are continuous stretches of sequence containing only A, C, G, or T bases without gaps.
-SMRT Sequencing has all of the necessary performance characteristics – long reads, lack of sequence-context bias, and high consensus accuracy – to generate contiguous genome assemblies with megabase-sized contigs.
-Ultra-long contigs provide complete and uninterrupted sequence information across full genes, and more recently even allow separation of the two chromosomes for diploid organisms.1 The unprecedented quality of PacBio de novo genome assemblies has been described in many publications, such as the gorilla genome assembly with a contig N50 of 9.5 Mb recently featured on the cover of Science.2
+SMRT Sequencing has all of the necessary performance characteristics – long reads, lack of sequence-context bias, and high accuracy – to generate contiguous genome assemblies with megabase-sized contigs.
+Ultra-long contigs provide complete and uninterrupted sequence information across full genes, and more recently even allow separation of the different chromosomes for diploid and polyploid organisms.

 Scaffolds are created by chaining contigs together using additional information about the relative position and orientation of the contigs in the genome.
 Contigs in a scaffold are separated by gaps, which are designated by a variable number of ‘N’ letters.
 Scaffolding is often used for short-read assemblies to make sense of the fragmented genome assemblies containing short contigs.
 However, there are three important principal deficiencies of scaffolds:

 - Scaffolds miss critical information.
 Gaps represent missing genomic information and, in many cases, these gaps can coincide with important genomic loci.
 Many promoters and first exons are GC-rich in sequence, often resulting in missing or low-quality sequence reads from short-read or Sanger sequencing.
 Thus, genes are incompletely resolved, and their regulation cannot be understood.
 Another reason for gaps in scaffolded assemblies is large, repetitive elements which short-read sequencing methods struggle to bridge.
 Thus, duplicated genes, genes vs. pseudogenes, short tandem repeats, variable number tandem repeats, microsatellites, and many other structural genomic features are often unresolved in scaffolded short read assemblies.
 As summarized in a Nature Genetic Reviews article, long-read sequencing technologies, and specifically HiFi reads help overcome these types of complex regions to give a complete picture of genetic variation, including in regions previously thought to be intractable like telomeres and centromeres.